Heart of Glass is delighted to announce that we have been offered National Portfolio Organisation regular funding from the Arts Council England.

 The Heart of Glass ethos is rooted in collaborative and social practice and embodies the principle of partnership.
 Our core value, philosophy and approach is founded on co-production with the community and the active participation of the collaborator, non-artist, audience and viewer, in the creation of meaning.
 Over the coming years we will continue to produce specialised projects and resources for those who make, watch, research, study, teach, produce, present, write about and archive collaborative and social arts practice.

-Eamonn McManus, Chair of the St Helens Economy Board, said: “This Arts Council announcement is an endorser of that ambition and further reinforces St Helens growing reputation for arts and culture activity.
-As an Economy Board and Ambassadors for St Helens we know how important are and culture will be and it is great to such an investment being made in the Borough.”
+Eamonn McManus, Chair of St Helens RFC and Chair of the St Helens Economy Board, said: “This Arts Council announcement is an endorser of that ambition and further reinforces St Helens growing reputation for arts and culture activity.
+As an Economy Board and Ambassadors for St Helens we know how important arts and culture will be and it is great to see such an investment being made in the borough.”All aspects of our work are informed by issues of difference and diversity, and our work is made, of and for St Helens and every community in which we work.”

 We will be making further announcements in the coming months, leading up to the commencement of this investment phase in April 2018.